Rutrus/some-codes/README.md

 **Notes**

-1. For algorithmic challenges from ProjectEuler.net there are a repo codenamed "PE".
+1. For algorithmic challenges from ProjectEuler.net there are some codes in a repo codenamed "PE".
 2. For other coding challenges maybe I'll use this repo.